redhat-developer/odo/docs/proposals/odo-config-file.md

 ## Design overview

-We need to provide a configuration file, `.odo`, that will hold specific configuration that `odo` will use on execution.
+We need to provide a configuration file `odo-config` in a configuration directory `.odo`, that will hold specific configuration that `odo` will use on execution.
 This configuration might modify how the CLI work or how the component will work on the platform.

 ### Scopes of configuration